nakorndev/jekyll-bulma-theme/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+After done of installation, so you may copy a `index.html` for index page that included with `jekyll-pagination` support, also you can custom you own `_includes` by replace exact name to custom `_layouts/default.html` like you may need an extra sub-route for `header.html` or translate to you own language.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nakorndev/jekyll-bulma-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development